 Now, back to that breed advocate concept. . . . .if you're going to breed, you need to be involved.
 You can't improve breed health by living in a vaccuum.
 For me, that includes:

 - Active participation in the national and regional BMD clubs.
 I'm an active member of the Bernese Mt Dog Club of America since 2002, and past Chair for the Health Committee.
 I continue to work with this commmittee since 2010.

 - Current board member, past Vice President, and past public education co-chair for Bernese Mt Dog Club of Greater Seattle

 - Member of Svenska Sennenhundklubben (Sweden), and BMD Club of Canada.

-- Attended the last 18 US National BMD specialties and Berner University.
+- Attended every US National BMD specialty since 2003, and most Berner University.
 Also, shows in Hungary, the Netherlands, Switzerland, Belgium, Germany, Canada, Sweden, and Denmark.
 Met with breeders in these countries to share pedigrees and breeding philosophies.

 - Attended the AKC Canine Health Foundation conference in 2009 and 2011, and privileged to go on behalf of the BMDCA.

 - Former BernerGarde operator, inputting health/pedigree info for Bernese Mt dogs around the world.
 BernerGarde is open to the public and I encourage ALL owners/breeders to include their dogs and their health history: www.bernergarde.org.

 - Attended seminars on Cancer, cardiology, genetics, bloat, breeding, structure, pre-natal care, etc. And ongoing performance training in obedience and agility.